SwaroopGiri/Pivpn-wireguard-configuration/README.md

 1. If you're facing issues with connection or unable to connect at all. type `pivpn -d`

- Check whether your pivpnHOST: <Your public IP>
+check if your pivpnHOST is your public IP.

- Goto https://whatismyipaddress.com/ to validate your PublicIP.
+ Goto https://whatismyipaddress.com/ to see your PublicIP.

- and pivpnDNS1: <IP address of your Pihole>
+ and make sure pivpnDNS1 is set to IP address of your Pihole.

  If above values aren't correct, input below command to access conf file and edit values.